gumelartresnadwinanda/eleanor-be/README.md

 # Eleanor Media Server

+Media Library Server - Electronic Library for Entertainment, Audio, and ORganization

 Eleanor Media Server is a media server application for managing and serving media files on your local server.

 ## Features